danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 <br>
 I gave her a hug
 and slowly removed the knife from her hand,
-quietly telling her that she didn't need it —
+quietly telling her that she didn't need it,
 that it was too late at night to be having dinner.
 She smiled, just a little.
 <br>